agustisanchez/CodingTask/README.md

 ## Tests

-A couple of tests have been implemented in class `AccountControllerTest`.
+A couple of unit tests have been implemented in class `AccountControllerTest`.
 They use mocking on the HTTP and DAO layers (MockMvc and mocked DAOs).

+An "integration" test using in-memory H2 database has been implemented in class `AccountControllerITest`.
+To be a real integration test, an embedded Tomcat instance should be utilized instead of MockMvc.
+That can be achieved by defining it as a plug-in in Maven and linking it to the `integration-tests` phase.

-They are automatically invoked by Maven with `mvn package` or explicitly with `mvn test`.
+They are automatically invoked by Maven with `mvn package` or explicitly with `mvn test` (strictly, the integration test should run during the `integration-tests` phase).

-For real end-to-end tests:
-* configure  H2 in-memory capability with schema autocreation (couldn't figure out how to do it in in-memory mode)
-* configure an embedded Tomcat instance with custom port in Maven and make it start on the integration test phase.

 Finally, a test coverage tool (Cobertura or JaCoCo) should be configured in Maven.